 Provincial Exams (English 12 and Communications 12)

-Provincial exams have been replaced with graduation assessments; however, students who started English 12 or Communications 12 courses with EBUS before June 30, 2019 will be required to write the corresponding exam.
+Only students who started English 12 or Communications 12 courses with EBUS before June 30, 2019 will be required to write the corresponding exam.
 June 2020 will be the last possible opportunity to write these provincial exams.

-The English 12 and Communication 12 provincial exams will remain open until June 2020 for students who started English 12 or Communications 12 with EBUS before June 30, 2019.
-Students who started English Studies 12 after June 30, 2019 are not required to write the provincial exam.
+Students who started English Studies 12 after June 30, 2019 are not required to write a provincial exam.

 Graduation Numeracy Assessment & Graduation Literacy Assessment Information

-Students are now required to write the Graduation Numeracy Assessment and a Graduation Literacy Assessment in their grade 10 year, as a graduation requirement.
-The GNA is based on math concepts learned in multiple subjects from K-10 with an emphasis on K-9.
+Students are now required to write the Numeracy Assessment (NME 10) and a Literacy Assessment (LTE 10) in their grade 10 year, as a graduation requirement.
+The NME 10 is based on math concepts learned in multiple subjects from K-10 with an emphasis on K-9.
 The exam is electronic and is comprised of 24 online questions, two written response questions and a self-reflection.
-The GNA is graded using a rubric and a proficiency score (out of 4) will appear on the student’s transcript.
+The NME 10 is graded using a rubric and a proficiency score (out of 4) will appear on the student’s transcript.

-The GLA 10 is based on learning across various subject areas, from K-10.
-The GLA is electronic and is comprised on selected response and written questions focused on analyzing texts, communicating understanding and marking personal connections.
+The LTE 10 is based on learning across various subject areas, from K-10.
+The LTE 10 is electronic and is comprised on selected response and written questions focused on analyzing texts, communicating understanding and marking personal connections.
 The assessment contains 3 parts: a required component, a choice component and a self-reflection.
-The GLA is graded using a rubric; however, students’ final transcripts will show ‘requirements met’ rather than the proficiency score.
+The LTE 10 is graded using a rubric; however, students’ final transcripts will show ‘requirements met’ rather than the proficiency score.